nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 A significant part of the effort in storing and loading of Tasks was saved using Jackson's `@JsonTypeInfo` and `@JsonSubTypes` annotations.
 This allowed for Tasks in the `TaskList` to be saved and loaded in their actual subtypes.

-{TODO: Talk about effort for 2nd stage aka v1.3 - QOL features}
+Much effort was required to create `VersionedTaskBook` for the `undo` and `redo` functionality.
+Despite AB-3 having a proposed implementation of it, a substantial amount of effort was put it to ensure that it was durable and can withstand any possible commit.
+Extra effort was put in to ensure that commits to the version history are capped at a certain capacity and yet are fast.

+Quality of life features like command history navigation and help command also took some effort.
+Effort had to be put in to ensure that these features are consistent and work as intended in various different scenarios.
+Even though these features are not core, they elevate the experience of the user.

-It was also difficult learning Javafx and CSS in order to design our Gui in the style we wanted it.
+It was also difficult learning Javafx and CSS in order to design our GUI in the style we wanted it.
 It was also a struggle to learn how to use the Observer design pattern that was given by AB3.
-However, with a lot of trial and error, as well as feedback from close friends outside this project group, we managed to put together a Gui we can be proud of.
+However, with a lot of trial and error, as well as feedback from close friends outside this project group, we managed to put together a GUI we can be proud of.

 We thankfully avoided a lot of work conflicts where multiple people were stuck because of one person's portion being unimplemented because we recognised early on that work blockages were a huge risk factor.
 We therefore assigned strict deadlines for those vital features and thus reduced the number of work blockages that occurred.

 ### Achievements
 * Working saving and loading of Tasks.
 * Implemented effective task management system with finding and sorting features.
-* Fully customised and good-looking Gui.
+* Fully customised and good-looking GUI.
+* Quality of life features like undoing, redoing, and command history navigation.
+* Comprehensive help command.